yandex-course-amsterdam/goty/docs/RULES.md

 Pazaak is a turn-based game so each turn of the round you:

 - play top card of main deck
-- could play card from your hand to change the score
+- could play card from your hand to change the score or pass
 - could skip

 When you took your action the turn goes to your opponent.
 If you reach 20 in a previous turn then you automatically skip.
 If you bust then your opponent automatically wins the round